by Nancy Armitage

 Idea: New curator to collect Mrs. Arabella D. Huntington’s personal items:

 Maybe a new curator needs to be hired to do this at the Huntington Library.
 To gather all information of Mrs. Arabella D. Huntington: (Miss Belle Yarrington, Arabella Duval Yarrington, Mrs. B. D. Worsham, Mrs. Belle Worsham, Mrs. Collis P. Huntington, & Mrs. Henry E. Huntington).
-All Arabella Huntington information or paper from any other libraries, colleges or universities, or museums should be photography or copied or buy the original.
+All Arabella Huntington information or papers from any other libraries, colleges or universities, or museums should be photography or copied or buy the original.
 And sent to the Huntington Library, where all of Mrs. Arabella D. Huntington’s information & personal things would be located in the same place!!
 Like a copy of Mrs. Collis Huntington (Arabella Worsham Huntington’s) full length portrait painting with the red dress by Alexandre Cabanel dated 1882- should be located at the Huntington Library in San Marino, CA.

 Couldn’t the Huntington Library go to San Francisco Museum of Art (they have Arabella’s hair combs, hair brushes, & beautiful laces of Mrs. Huntingtons.
 Couldn’t the Huntington Library & take a snippet of all the rolls of French laces once owned by Mrs. Arabella Huntington.
 They have her (Belguim Lace, & French Lace) take a snippet of all the laces & frame it & hang it up at the Huntington Library.